What is Lewy body dementia?

 The main symptoms of dementia with Lewy body disease include:

-In order to make an official diagnosis, however, there must be a least two of the following fundamental symptoms present:
+In order to officially diagnose Lewy body dementia, there must be a least two of the following fundamental symptoms present:

-- Parkinsonism – this involves tremors, muscle rigidity and stiffness similar to that seen in Parkinson’s disease.
+Parkinsonism – this involves tremors and a movement disorder that results in muscle rigidity and stiffness similar to that seen in Parkinson's disease.

 How to support a person living with Lewy body dementia